Substra/substra-backend/charts/substra-backend/UPGRADE.md

 ## unreleased

-## 23.0.0

-The settings for the integrated PostgreSQL instance are now under `integrated-postgresql` rather than just `postgresql`. `postgresql` is now for connection details to any database.

 ## 21.0.0

 If you want to keep persistence disabled for postgresql you will need to set the key `postgresql.primary.persistence.enabled` to `false` in your values.